-Beginning with tax year 2021, individuals may elect to report their small business income on Arizona Form 140-SBI, Small Business Income (SBI), for the small business income amount included in their federal adjusted gross income.
+Individuals may elect to report their small business income on Arizona Form 140-SBI, Small Business Income (SBI), for the small business income amount included in their federal adjusted gross income.

 An individual's small business income is reported on federal Schedules B, C, D, E, F and Form 4797 (for amounts not included on Schedule D).
 For more information, see Form 140-SBI and instructions.